NourKamaly/AirlineTicketPricePrediction/README.md

 # AirlineTicketPricePrediction from End to End
-This machine learning project aims to do 2 main things separetly:
+This machine learning project aims to do 2 main things separately:
 1. Predicting the airline ticket price (regression problem).
 2. Classifying the ticket price range into 4 categories: cheap, moderate, expensive, very expensive.